2 Community Strategy

 2.1 Strategy Development: How does your community excellence group develop its strategy?

-(3) How do you collect and analyze relevant data and develop information for your strategic planning PROCESS?
+(3) Strategy Considerations HOW do you collect and analyze relevant data and develop information for your strategic planning PROCESS?
 In this collection and ANALYSIS, HOW do you include these KEY elements of risk?

-(6) How do your STRATEGIC OBJECTIVES achieve appropriate balance among varying and potentially competing community needs?
+(2) STRATEGIC OBJECTIVE Considerations HOW do your STRATEGIC OBJECTIVES achieve appropriate balance among varying and potentially competing community needs?
 HOW do your STRATEGIC OBJECTIVES

 2. Strategy development refers to your community excellence group’s approach to preparing for the future.
 It might involve key community leaders and groups, residents, other customers, key stakeholders, and others who will be affected by your community excellence group’s strategy.

-2.1(2).
-Innovation refers to making meaningful change to improve community programs, services, processes, or community effectiveness and create new value for stakeholders.
+2.1a(2).
+Innovation refers to making meaningful change to improve community programs, services, processes, community effectiveness, or societal well-being, and create new value for stakeholders.

-2.1(4).
-The question asks about the internal work processes and the external resources (suppliers, partners, and collaborators) your community excellence group uses to develop and produce programs and services, and deliver them successfully to residents and other customers.
+2.1a(4).
+This question asks about the internal work processes and the external resources (suppliers, partners, and collaborators) your community excellence group uses to develop and produce programs and services, and deliver them successfully to residents and other customers.
 These external resources complement your community excellence group’s internal work processes.
-Together, these are components of your work systems.
+Together, internal work processes and external resources make up your work systems.